aduk4u/Multi-Lane-Atrous-Feature-Fusion-Capsule-Network-with-CLAHE/README.md

 python train.py or run in jupyter notebook with th command %run train.py

+#### Train and visualize
+Use the jupyter code to train and visualize the MLAF-CapsNet model

 #### Original Code
 The code used for this study is a modification of the code at https://github.com/XifengGuo/CapsNet-Keras.